pmeter/Bluebox/readme.md

 ## Installation on a Raspberry Pi ##
 Install Raspbian, including the graphic environment, on a Raspberry Pi.
 I use a Raspberry Pi 3b.

 Open raspi-config.
-Set it to boot into the shell invironment with the user already logged in.
+Set it to boot into the shell environment with the user already logged in.

 Using sudo, create the folder /mnt/mynas